+Falls Far Below - Does not sufficiently:

-Total Points Available Expectations 4 Identify the appropriate staff to perform each financial task identified in the response to B(1) and all other required financial tasks; Align completely with the organizational chart from response to D(1) in the Organizational Framework; Align completely with the budget in A(1) and A(2) responses in Financial Framework; Describe appropriate qualifications and responsibilities for each of the identified positions; and Include a plan that will result in the recruitment, identification, the evaluation of candidates, and the hiring of highly qualified staff for each of the identified positions, no later than two weeks prior to the start of the proposed school year.
-INDEPENDENT REVIEWER EVALUATION: Click here to enter text.
+• Identify the appropriate staff to perform each financial task identified in the response to B(1) and all other required financial tasks

+• Align completely with the organizational chart from response to D(1) in the Organizational Framework

+• Align completely with the budget in A(1) and A(2) responses in Financial Framework

+• Describe appropriate qualifications and responsibilities for each of the identified positions

+• Include a plan that will result in the recruitment, identification, and evaluation of candidates and the hiring of highly-qualified staff for each of the identified positions no later than two weeks prior to the start of the proposed school year

+It is unclear if the Finance Director is hired by AIAI or GES, if they are on site or not (the organizational chart earlier has them as offsite, but the narrative has this person possibly handling daily deposits).
+The applicant team does not appear to have met the criteria to align their narrative with completely with the budget in A(1) and A(2) responses in Financial Framework; there is no discussion of how staff assignments align with the budget.